inet-framework/inet/showcases/mobility/basic/doc/index.rst

 The mobility module is set to totally random motion, with a variance of 0.5.

-The following video shows the resulted random motion:
+The following video shows the resulting random motion:

 .. video:: media/GaussMarkovMobility.mp4
    :width: 50%